Welcome to today's edition of the Rush 24-7 podcast.

 It's offensively trivial and those associated with it ought to be ashamed.

-This is from Breitbart witness the absurd, offensive, ludicrous spectral spectacle of inanity and stupidity currently surrounding the New York subway a campaign to stop men sitting comfortably on public transport.
+Witness the absurd, offensive, ludicrous spectacle of inanity and stupidity currently surrounding the New York subway.

-The feminists are complaining that men are sitting with their legs spread on the subway and that that expression is one of authority and power and is meant to intimidate women and the women want it stopped.
+The feminists are complaining that men are sitting with their legs spread on the subway and that that expression is one of authority and power and is meant to intimidate women.

 They want men to have to cross their legs like the women do on subways and other public venues.

-The daily vicissitudes of life that now they have to make controversial because they've lost every other major battle.
+And the feminists are genuinely angry, but this is an example of what the story refers to as trivial, the daily vicissitudes of life that now they have to make controversial because they've lost every other major battle, although they haven't.

 I mean, that's the thing.

-with this the feminists are as much responsible as any other derivative of the left for the absolute mess this country is in.
+The feminists are as much responsible as any other derivative of the left for the absolute mess this country is in.

-You talk about lies that young women are being told in school stop and think about the parents that are spending 20 25 thousand dollars a year to send their kids to these institutions and the lies that they are being taught anyway that's manspreading.
+Parents are spending $20,000, $25,000 a year to send their kids to these institutions and the lies that they are being taught.

-You ever heard the term before today is that lighthearted for you see that that's lighthearted because that involves men being a problem in their natural existence.
+Yeah, see, that's lighthearted because that involves men being a problem in their natural existence.

 Remember that?

-They asked to be exempted from finals it's just too traumatized over the uh the recent protests and the fact that the grand jury screwed them once again.
+It's just too traumatized over the recent protests and the fact that the grand jury screwed them once again.

-Students there are demanding that African American students be completely exempt from failing this semester because they are so deeply affected in times like this.
+Oberlin College in Ohio, one of the most liberal colleges in the country, students there are demanding that African American students be completely exempt from failing this semester because they are so deeply affected in times like this.

-So far, the Ohio College has said they will allow professors to exercise flexibility in emergency incomplete requests, but they have not given a flat out pass to all black students.
+So far, the Ohio College has said they will allow professors to exercise flexibility in emergency incomplete requests, but they have not given a flat-out pass to all black students.

-And this is making students really whiny in a poorly written petition to Oberlin President Marvin Chryslov that has more than 1,300 signatures, by the way.
+In a poorly written petition to Oberlin President Marvin Kryslov, that has more than 1,300 signatures, by the way, the students lay out their demands.

 Administrators should require professors to exercise complete flexibility in what students are saying they can produce academically.

-Require that every professor listen to what their students are saying, and if that means rather than writing a paper, students instead meet with their professor to simply discuss in groups their paper topics.
+And if that means rather than writing a paper, students instead meet with their professor to simply discuss in groups their paper topics.

 Or if tests are taken collectively with professors, there are ways to make sure we are learning what we're supposed to be learning in ways that are not so taxing in times like this.